 Need a Drupal specialist?

 Wunder are Europe’s largest Drupal specialist agency, helping UCL, Helsinki University, and others to improve their web services and achieve their goals

 As expected, universities are using Drupal as a content management platform.
 No surprises there.

-But looking at how universities operate, the reality of building and managing websites for a wide variety of faculties, research projects, marketing and recruitment campaigns, and more - all in a sustainable way that integrates with existing systems - is actually quite challenging.
-Fortunately, Drupal is well-suited for such challenges.
+Looking deeper into how universities operate, the reality of building and managing websites for a wide variety of faculties, research projects, marketing and recruitment campaigns, and more - all in a sustainable way that integrates with existing systems - is actually quite complex and challenging.

 One of the biggest challenges for university web development teams is fully supporting multiple faculties and their website requirements, whether that’s a new site, design edits, new functionality, security patches, etc.